rshanson711/mlb-standings-tracker/README.md

 # mlb-standings-tracker
 MLB Divisional Standings Tracker is an app to track the standings of the six MLB divisions throughout the season.
+This is purely a personal project for education and fun!

 Credit to toddrob99 for the repository here making it easy to interact with MLB-StatsAPI. https://github.com/toddrob99/MLB-StatsAPI